Women in aviation: History

 The first woman known to fly was Élisabeth Thible, who was a passenger in an untethered hot air balloon, which flew above Lyon, France in 1784.

 Four years later, Jeanne Labrosse became the first woman to fly solo in a balloon and would become the first woman to parachute, as well.
 Sophie Blanchard took her first balloon flight in 1804, was performing as a professional aeronaut by 1810 and was made Napoleon's chief of air service in 1811.
-Blanchard, died in a spectacular crash in 1819.
+Blanchard died in 1819, when her balloon caught fire.
+Although she was able to extinguish the blaze, the basket tilted and she fell to her death.

 In June 1903, Aida de Acosta, an American woman vacationing in Paris, convinced Alberto Santos-Dumont, pioneer of dirigibles, to allow her to pilot his airship, becoming probably the first woman to pilot a motorized aircraft.

 Starting 1906, another inventor of aircraft, Emma Lilian Todd began designing her own airplanes.
 Todd first started studying dirigibles before she moved onto designing airplanes.
 Todd's first plane flew in 1910 and was piloted by Didier Masson.
-A woman who was an early parachutist, Georgia "Tiny" Broadwick started working with barnstormer, Charles Broadwick at age 15 in 1908.
+Early parachutist, Georgia "Tiny" Broadwick started working with barnstormer, Charles Broadwick at age 15 in 1908.
 She made her first jump in 1908, and in 1913, became the first woman to jump from an aircraft.
-Broadwick, in 1914, was also the person who gave the first demonstrations of parachute jumping to the United States government.
+In 1914, Broadwick gave the very first demonstrations of parachute jumping to the United States government.
 When she retired in 1922, she had completed 1,100 jumps.